 Objective

 For this project I have chosen to create a bridge building simulation in which a user can construct a bridge across a gap, the bridge will be tested by vehicles of varying weights to test its strength and integrity.
-This project is inspired by the game “Polybridge” by developers Dry Cactus, a game that involves giving the user obstructions and challenges to build their bridge on and around, ultimately to allow a car to get from one side of a river to another
+This project is inspired by the game “Polybridge” by developers Dry Cactus, a game that involves giving the user obstructions and challenges to build their bridge on and around, ultimately to allow a car to get from one side of a river to another.